Girl power at the Bayreuth Festival | DW | 26.07.2021

-The festival opened with a crime thriller staging of Richard Wagner's "The Flying Dutchman," with singer Asmik Grigorian and conductor Oksana Lyniv outshining the men.
+The festival opened with an electrifying staging of Richard Wagner's "The Flying Dutchman," with singer Asmik Grigorian and conductor Oksana Lyniv outshining the men.

 Police guarded the access roads, and bags were checked.
 Only those wearing colored wristbands were granted admission, based on prior registration and a negative COVID test.
 It was also mandatory for the audience to wear FFP2 masks.

 Typically, the annual Bayreuth Festival in Richard Wagner's Festspielhaus — or the Bayreuth Festival Theater — attracts more than 60,000 visitors from Germany and abroad.
-This year however, only 911 seats of 1,974 are being filled for every performance, with audiences being seated distanced from each other in a checkerboard pattern.
+This year however, only 911 seats of 1,974 are being filled for every performance, with audiences seated apart from one other in a checkerboard pattern.

 Angela Merkel, a Wagner fan, attended the Bayreuth Festival in her last year of office as German Chancellor

-German Chancellor Angela Merkel — an avowed Wagner fan — and Bavarian State Premier Markus Söder attended opening night, minus a red carpet this time.
+German Chancellor Angela Merkel — an avowed Wagner fan — and Bavarian State Premier Markus Söder attended opening night, although this year the red carpet wasn't rolled out.

 Grigorian wowed the audience with her magnificent vocals, while Lyniv made history by becoming the first woman to conduct the orchestra in the festival's 145-year run — a fact that reportedly also pleased Merkel.
 The 43-year-old conducted the orchestra for a new interpretation of The Flying Dutchman directed by Russian Dmitri Tcherniakov.